3. Elaborate the YAML for the CIF, using ready-made files#

 reload_results: true

-Our chemistry-transport model works from the flux space to the concentration space, which corresponds
+Our chemistry-transport model maps from flux space to concentration space, which corresponds

 to the standard choice of obsoperator.